 The Company participates in the cost of the following plans sponsored by New York Life: (1) certain postretirement life and health benefits for retired employees and agents including their eligible dependents, (2) certain defined benefit pension plans for eligible employees and agents (3) certain defined contribution plans for substantially all employees and agents and (4) postemployment benefits.
 The expense for these plans is allocated to the Company in accordance with an intercompany cost sharing agreement.
 The liabilities for these plans are included with the liabilities for the corresponding plan of New York Life.
-The Company's share of the cost of these plans was as follows for the years ended December 31, 2017 and 2016 (in millions):
+The Company's share of the cost of these plans was as follows for the years ended December 31, 2018, 2017 and 2016 (in millions):

-2017 2016
+2 018 2017 2 2016

-Postretirement life and health \$ 6 \$ 6
+Defined benefit pension \$ 31 \$ 27 \$ 28

-Defined benefit pension 27 28
+Defined contribution 9 9 9

-Defined contribution 9 9
+Postretirement life and health 6 6 6

-Total \$ 42 \$ 43
+Total \$ 46 \$ 42 \$ 43